NoamChowers/coordination_age/README.md

 individual feature profile.

 ## Statistical Inference
-To reproduce the statistical results of the report, run the notebook `inference.ipynb`
+To reproduce the statistical results in section 4 of the report, run the notebook `inference.ipynb`